 To relieve pain from plantar fasciitis and keep it from coming back, a 3-prong approach works best:

-Finding the right insole to address your plantar fasciitis pain starts with determining your arch height.
-Once you know your arch height, you can choose your plantar fasciitis inserts based on the shoes in which you'll wear them.
 You'll want different top cover thicknesses depending on whether you shoes have thick full-length removable inserts, thin full-length removable inserts, or no removable inserts at all.

 Plantar fasciitis is a pain, but with the right care, you can be back to doing what you love, pain free.